rafapages/DashPad/README.md

 ### Supported iPads

-The iPadOS 16 floor covers every iPad back to the iPad Air 2 (2014), iPad mini 4, iPad 5th generation and the original iPad Pro.
+The iPadOS 16 floor covers every iPad back to the iPad 5th generation (2017) and the original iPad Pro (2015), plus iPad Air 3rd generation and later and iPad mini 5th generation and later.
+The cutoff is the A9 chip: the iPad Air 2 and iPad mini 4 top out at iPadOS 15 and are not supported.
 Newer APIs are used where available and fall back to the standard system appearance elsewhere, so the app looks its best on iOS 26 but is fully functional below it.

 Bear in mind that the oldest supported devices are constrained for reasons that have nothing to do with the deployment target.
-The iPad Air 2 and iPad 5th generation have 2 GB of RAM, and a Home Assistant dashboard in `WKWebView` alongside a live camera session is close to their limit;
+The iPad 5th generation and 9.7-inch iPad Pro have 2 GB of RAM, and a Home Assistant dashboard in `WKWebView` alongside a live camera session is close to their limit;
 if you hit memory pressure, prefer Schedule mode over Automatic (Camera).
 Vision's body detection is also considerably heavier than face detection on an A8X, so `Face` mode and a slower sample